juanino/fbod/README.md

 # Workout Data Summary

-This Python program reads workout data from a CSV file, summarizes the training by weeks, and outputs the summary.
+This Python program reads workout data from a CSV file exported from the [fitbod](http://fitbod.me) app, summarizes the training by weeks, and outputs the summary.
 It calculates total duration, distance, reps, and volume lifted (in lbs*reps) for each week.
 Additionally, it breaks down the distance and volume by exercise type.

 ## Features